SineStriker/fsnotifier/README.md

 This is the Qt library that can manage JetBrains Filesystem events processor.

 Most codes are C++ implementations of related Java code in IDEA.

+The main task of the library is to manage the fsnotifier sub-process, send optimized directory information provided by the frontend to fsnotifier through IPC and receive output, and encapsulate the received path and return it to the frontend.

+Qt 5.14 or later is required.

 ## How to use